syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### Different Keyboard Navigation Modes

-DockingManager allows to navigate between the TDI/MDI windows easily using the keyboard key with combination of **CTRL** **+** **TAB** in five different modes through the property **SwitchMode** of the Documentcontainer that can be fetched using the DocContainer in the DocumentContainer loaded event
+DockingManager allows you to navigate between the TDI and MDI windows easily using the keyboard keys with combination of **CTRL** **+** **TAB** in five different modes through the property **SwitchMode** of the Documentcontainer that can be fetched using the DocContainer in the DocumentContainer loaded event.

-There are five switch modes such as:
+There are five switch modes.

 * Immediate
 * List